rsdoiel/antenna/archives/2025/science_and_technology_2025.29.md

 ## Nvidia extends CUDA support to RISC-V just in time for next wave of Chinese CPUs

-date: 2025-07-21, updated: 2025-07-21, from: The Register (UK I.T.
+date: 2025-07-21, updated: 2025-07-23, from: The Register (UK I.T.
 News)

-<h4>The prime beneficiary of the AI boom has global ambitions</h4> <p>Nvidia is officially bringing its CUDA software stack to RISC-V CPUs.…</p>
+<h4>The prime beneficiary of the AI boom has global ambitions</h4> <p><strong>Updated</strong>  Nvidia is officially bringing its CUDA software stack to RISC-V CPUs.…</p>

 <br>